esesmuedgars/Pokedex/README.md

 * Using [PokeAPI](https://github.com/PokeAPI/pokeapi) v1 .csv file from [RESTful API](https://pokeapi.co/docsv1/);
 * Using [Alamofire](https://github.com/Alamofire/Alamofire) for parsing data and CocoaPoads;
+* Using [Pokémon Font](https://www.dafont.com/pokemon.font) in some parts of the application;
 * Using NSUserDefaults to locally store user set preferences of music playing;
-* Using [Pokémon Font](https://www.dafont.com/pokemon.font) in some parts of the application.
+* Used some User Defined Runtime Attributes along with key-value observing to alter some search field element colors.

 <img alt="Gif image of project" src="https://github.com/esesmuedgars/pokedex-application/blob/gif/pokedex-application-gif.gif" width="50%" />